fledge-iot/fledge-filter-asset/docs/index.rst

     a|b[a-z].*

-If we wanted to match the words staring with *Tank* we can use the ^ operator
+If we wanted to match the words starting with *Tank* we can use the ^ operator

 .. code-block:: console